shantanudubey/py_flask/README.md

-# python_flask
+# Python-Flask-Jinja2

-Learning and playing around with Flask and Jinja2
+Learning and playing around with Flask and Jinja2.
+Conda is used for env management.